Last updated on October 30th, 2023

 Start with your first language

 But I’ll give you the three-part framework now.
 Number one is to write the speech in your first language.
-Write the speech in your first language.
 Your first language is the one you understand the culture.
-So, let’s say you’re someone from India, and your first language is Hindi or any language as your first language.
+So, let’s say you’re someone from India, and your first language is Hindi.

-Then translated into the language, you need to speak.
+Then, translate it into the language you need to speak.
 So, let’s say English is your second language.
-And Hindi is your first language, write it in Hindi, translate it to English.
-Then present the script in English to native speakers.
-So go to somebody whose first language is English and say it corrects my vocabulary.
+Since Hindi is your first language, write it in Hindi and translate it into English, even the Hindi numbers, if there are any.
+Then, present the script in English to native speakers.
+So go to somebody whose first language is English and say, “Correct my vocabulary.”

 If you do these three things, you’ll be super good.
 That’s what I did.
 I struggled a lot in French.
 So I wrote it in English first, then translated it into French.
 And then I would present them to native speakers who speak French, who live in Montreal, and they correct me on the vocabulary.
 That’s the secret.